samyuktajayaram-stack/Technology-Design-Foundations/README.md

 [![LDR + LED's circuit using Arduino](https://github.com/user-attachments/assets/fc7f93d6-402d-4b90-b6dd-1e3748cf020b)](https://youtu.be/nao-wBUOpL8)

 I really enjoyed this process (even the troubleshooting).
-It's always quite fufilling to see your end product come to life, even if it took a bit to get to it.
+It's always quite fufilling to see your end product come to life, even if it took a bit to get there.

 **Reflection**: Now that I have gotten the chance to refamiliarize myself with the basics of the Arduino and have learned how to connect it to an LED or a sensor to generate specific outputs, I want to experiment with mishmashing code from different sources to see how it behaves.
 I also want to practice troubleshooting based on the error messages produced by the Arduino IDE, learning the types of errors that can occur and how to pinpoint the exact issues in my code.